avixityyt/avixityyt/README.md

 <br />

 - I'm from Eu/Latvia
-- I script in JavaScript , GO , Python , TypeScript and few others.
+- I dev in JavaScript , GO , Python , TypeScript and few others.
-- I’m looking forward to collaborate on interesting Projects / do commisions
+- I’m looking forward to collaborate on interesting projects / do commisions
 - I create dark styled artwork
 - I'm 19
 - I like black , white , purplish , gray and blue colors